Meet our Faculty

 Teacher

 Originally from Green Bay, Wisconsin, Mrs. Katya Vail graduated Summa Cum Laude from Saint Louis University, where she received her Bachelor’s in Theology with minors in Spanish and Catholic Education.
-In the Spring of 2025, she will receive her Master’s in Theology from the Aquinas Institute here in St. Louis, where she was awarded the merit-based Aquinas Scholars Award.
-Her area of interest in Theology is Systematics, with a special emphasis in Soteriology.
-At JPII South, Mrs. Vail is pleased to teach 9th/10th grade Church History and Public Speaking, as well as 7th/8th grade Religion.
-She is a parishioner at St. Francis de Sales Oratory.
+In the Spring of 2025, Mrs. Vail earned her Master of Arts degree in Theology from the Aquinas Institute here in St. Louis, with honors.
+Her area of interest in Theology is Systematics, with special attention to Soteriology.
+She and her husband were blessed to welcome their son Dominic in Summer 2025.
+She is a parishioner at St. Francis de Sales Oratory and in her free time you can find her at a thrift store, a coffee shop, or on a very long walk!

 Faculty - Lower School